ShaunCurtis/Blazr.Demo.Authorization/readme.md

 # Policy Based Authorization in Blazor

-Many applications need more granular and complex authorization that the canned examples in many demos.
+Many applications require more granular and complex authorization that the canned examples in many demos.
 This article shows:

 1. How use and manage policy based authorization in an application.
 2. How to build and manage policies in static classes.